toughcrust/eat-your-shit/intro/README.md

+# Ici, vous êtes (*)

+A foutre qque part:
+> Le véritable voyage de découverte ne consiste pas à chercher de nouveaux paysages, mais à avoir de nouveaux yeux.

+_Prout_

+Titres / sous-titres envisagés pour ce bouquin:
+- Nique ta merde
+- Good stuff without the bad stuff
+- Fermentation, pourriture et alteration de conscience
+- `CR_vidange_cerveau_2017-11.docx`
+- SEO optimized self development definitive guide
+- L'étron et le nian nian
+- Dé-troc ton zen
+- Nan mais on marche sur l'eau là

+Les avis que j'aimerais qu'on donne:
+- C'est excrément intéressant et sérieusement léger

+Cautionary notes from the author:

+> Feel free to take whatever is worth to you and leave the shitty parts out.
+  But well I value shit you know (TO BE CONTINUED) ...
+  **EMBRACE POOP OR BURN IT WITH FIRE !!!**
+  I need not fearful guidance but guidance to sublimate fear

+**_(\*) courtesy of 104 et sûrement un peu de Yoda_**

 ## Trying to be honest about writing this stuff

 for me but also to make something of my exentialist over-questioning.
 Transform a plague into something that can help me get laid more easily with girls I have an intellectual connection with (and a physical attraction)

+## From a challenged mind

+big social disability: no problem face to face but I can't  while I'm convinced this is a major if not THE most thrilling thing in life.
+I don't reach out to people?
+See also: written under depression (but not without happiness)

 ## Does not feel good